microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgUserJoinedGroup.md

         - `[AzureActiveDirectoryDeviceId <String>]`: The unique identifier for the Azure Active Directory device.
 Read only.
 This property is read-only.
         - `[AzureAdDeviceId <String>]`: The unique identifier for the Azure Active Directory device.
 Read only.
 This property is read-only.
         - `[AzureAdRegistered <Boolean?>]`: Whether the device is Azure Active Directory registered.
 This property is read-only.
+        - `[BootstrapTokenEscrowed <Boolean?>]`: Reports if the managed device has an escrowed Bootstrap Token.
+This is only for macOS devices.
+If FALSE, no bootstrap token is escrowed.
+If TRUE, the device has escrowed a bootstrap token with Intune.
+This property is read-only.
         - `[ChassisType <ChassisType?>]`: Chassis type.
         - `[ChromeOSDeviceInfo <IMicrosoftGraphChromeOSDeviceProperty[]>]`: List of properties of the ChromeOS Device.
           - `[Name <String>]`: Name of the property